Higher Education Research Data Collection (HERDC)

 Why do we collect this data?

 The University collects all research publications published by staff, students, and honorary associates.
-This data is reported on an annual basis as required by the Department of Innovation, Industry, Science and Research (DIISR).
+This data is reported on an annual basis as required by the Department of Education.
 The collation of accurate data is important because:

 - The HERDC collection is a key contributor towards University funding.

-- The DIISR uses the data to calculate performance based funding allocations.
+- The Department of Education uses the data to calculate performance based funding allocations.

 - It helps to maintain up to date data for staff and Faculty bibliographies